 The switch shall provide both audible and visual indication of impending time-out of the switch.
 Audible and visual indication shall be given at least once within five minutes of time-out of the switch.
 Visual indication shall consist of turning the lights momentarily off, and then back on.

 C405.2.7 Exterior lighting controls.
-Lighting for exterior applications other than emergency lighting that is intended to be automatically off during building operation, lighting specifically required to meet health and life safety requirements, or decorative gas lighting systems shall:

-Be provided with a control that automatically turns off the lighting as a function of available daylight.

-Where lighting the building façade or landscape, the lighting shall have controls that automatically shut of the lighting as a function of dawn/dusk and a set opening and closing time.
+Exterior lighting systems shall be provided with controls that comply with Sections C405.2.7.1 through C405.2.7.4.
+Decorative lighting systems shall comply with Sections C405.2.7.1, C405.2.7.2 and C405.2.7.4.

+Exceptions:

+Lighting for covered vehicle entrances or exits from buildings or parking structures where required for safety, security or eye adaption.

+Lighting controlled from within dwelling units.

+C405.2.7.1 Daylight shutoff.
+Lights shall be automatically turned off when daylight is present and satisfies the lighting needs.

-Where not covered in Item 2, the lighting shall have controls configured to automatically reduce the connected lighting power by at least 30 percent from no later than 12 midnight to 6 a.m. or from one hour after business closing to one hour before business opening or during any period when no activity has been detected for a time of no longer than 15 minutes.
+C405.2.7.2 Decorative lighting shutoff.
+Building façade and landscape lighting shall automatically shut off from not later than one hour after business closing to not earlier than one hour before business opening.

+C405.2.7.3 Lighting setback.
+Lighting that is not controlled in accordance with Section C405.7.2 shall be controlled so that the total wattage of such lighting is automatically reduced by not less than 30 percent by selectively switching off or dimming luminaires at one of the following times:

+From not later than 12 midnight to 6 a.m.

+From not later than one hour after business closing to not earlier than one hour before business opening.

+During any period when no activity has been detected for 15 minutes or more.

+C405.2.7.4 Exterior time-switch control functions.
+Time switch controls for exterior lighting shall comply with the following:

+They shall have a clock capable of being programmed for not fewer than 7 days.

+They shall be capable of being set for seven different day types per week.

+They shall incorporate an automatic holiday setback feature.

-Time switches shall be capable of retain programming and the time setting during loss of power for a period of at least 10 hours.
+They shall have program backup capabilities that prevent the loss of program and time settings for a period of at least 10 hours in the event that power is interrupted.

-Exception:

-Lighting for covered vehicle entrances or exits from buildings or parking structures where required for safety, security or eye adaption.C405.2.8 Area controls.
+C405.2.8 Area controls.
 The maximum lighting power that may be controlled from a single switch or automatic control shall not exceed that which is provided by a 20 ampere circuit loaded to not more than 80 percent.
 A master control may be installed provided the individual switches retain their capability to function independently.
 Circuit breakers may not be used as the sole means of switching.

 Exception: Areas less than 5 percent of the building footprint for footprints over 100,000 ft2.

-C405.3 Exit signs (Mandatory).
-Internally illuminated exit signs shall not exceed 5 watts per side.
+C405.3 Reserved

 C405.4 Interior lighting power requirements (Prescriptive).
-A building complies with this section if its total connected lighting power calculated under Section C405.4.1 is no greater than the interior lighting power calculated under Section C405.4.2.
+A building complies with this section if its total connected interior lighting power calculated under Section C405.4.1 is no greater than the interior lighting power allowance calculated under Section C405.4.2.

 C405.4.1 Total connected interior lighting power.
 The total connected interior lighting power shall be determined in accordance with Equation 4-10.

-TCLP = [SL + LV + LTPB + Other]
+TCLP = [LVL + BLL + LED + TRK + Other]

 (Equation 4-10)